 Seventy Nigerian soldiers and one hundred fifty Boko Haram militants were killed during a clash in Askira-Uba, Borno.

-Strange Kidnappers abducted twenty-three in Jos, Plateau.
+Strange Kidnappers abducted 23 in Jos, Plateau, the Daily Post reports, citing Commissioner Isaac Akinmoyede.
 In response, the State Police Command paraded 23 suspects for crimes ranging from kidnapping, armed robbery, rape, culpable homicide, possession of firearms among others.
-Isaac Akinmoyede, Commissioner told the Daily Post.

 Gunmen killed three in Kajuru, Kaduna.
 Sectarian violence led to five deaths in Chikun, Kaduna.
 Nigerian troops killed “scores” (estimated at forty) of ISWA militants in Ngala, Borno.

 The New Humanitarian reported two deadly attacks by jihadist groups in Chad and Nigeria which killed more than 140 soldiers within a week.
-This comes in as acts of the militant’s continued threat in the Lake Chad region, despite reports of fractional fighting and leadership changes because of death and neutralization from the military.
+The militants continue to threaten the Lake Chad region, despite reports of fractional fighting and leadership changes because of death and neutralization from the military.

 Sectarian violence led to fourteen deaths in Kajuru, Kaduna.